Kidnapped (1971 film): Plot

 Breck hopes to incite another rebellion for Scottish independence but James Stewart and his clan would have none of it.
 James felt that the Battle of Culloden was terrible and unnecessary.
 He also reasoned with Breck that the Redcoats could never be defeated in the future as they had better tactics and cannon.
 Later on, a Scottish Captain of a Redcoat patrol is killed in a skirmish with the Stewart Clan on a farm.
 Subsequently, Breck, David and Catriona quickly flee the scene, but the seriously injured James, being assumed dead, is abandoned and then captured.
 He gets the blame for the killing and is imprisoned in the Castle.
 Later on, David and Catriona part with Breck and meet up with a lawyer to defend James.
 They are allowed to visit James in the Castle.
 They explain to the lawyer that James Stewart is innocent of the killing although they do not know who killed the Captain.
-It is pointed out, however, that Dave is risking his life by giving evidence to the fact.
+It is pointed out, however, that David is risking his life by giving evidence to the fact.
 They are visited by the Lord Advocate and his daughter who explain to them that a New Scotland is in the making as part of the Union with England, so therefore rebellions by the Highland Clans in the future are not necessary.
 The Lord Advocate tells them both that he is a highlander too but would wish Alan Breck to be captured and killed.
 Unbeknownst to the Lord Advocate, Breck, hiding in a large cupboard, was listening in to their conversation in anger and still wished to carry out a future rebellion.
 Finally Catriona meets Alan out in the Scottish countryside and pleads with him to reconsider rebelling against England, as Scotland is no longer interested in fighting.
 Alan Breck is then left to himself, viewing the countryside and has memories of the people being killed in the futile Battle of Culloden.
 He feels guilty for the young men he sent out to their deaths.
 He finally realizes that a New Scotland does not need him.
 It turns out that it was he that killed the Captain.
 The film ends when he decides to hand himself in to the Castle occupied by the Redcoats in order to save James.